 With thousands of homes affected every year, subsidence could cost you as much as £250,000 to rectify.
 Here's how to spot it and stop it in its tracks...

-But despite the fact that it is a problem that plagues many properties in the UK, subsidence requires urgent and immediate attention, but many of us don't know what to look out for.
+But despite the fact that it is a problem that plagues many properties in the UK and needs urgent and immediate attention, many of us don't know what to look out for.
 Research by LV=GI in 2021 found that over half of homeowners falsely identify signs of subsidence.

 What is subsidence?